Towards Vivid and Diverse Image Colorization with Generative Color Prior: Experiments

 \subsection{Implementation Details}

 We conduct our experiments on ImageNet~\cite{Russakovsky_2015}, a multi-class dataset, with a pretrained BigGAN~\cite{brock2018large} as the generative color prior.
-We train our method with the official training set.
+We train our GCP-Colorization with the official training set.
 All the images are resized to $256\times 256$.

 Our training process consists of two stages.
 In the first stage, we freeze the pretrained BigGAN generator and train a BigGAN encoder with $\cL_{\cE}$.
 We utilize the last three layers of BigGAN discriminator to calculate the feature loss, where $\lambda_{inv\_ftr}$ is set to $1.0$ and $\lambda_{inv\_reg}$ is set to $0.0125$.
 We train the model for totally $10$ epochs with an initial learning rate of $1$e$-5$.